-The Investment Manager aims to reduce price and concentration risk with careful analysis of research from many sources and by interviewing those people who run companies and are responsible for changes which may impact on the Fund's investments.
+The Investment Manager aims to reduce price and concentration risk with careful analysis of research from many sources and by interviewing those people who run companies the Fund invests in and are responsible for changes which may impact on the Fund's investments.
 The Fund aims to provide capital growth and distributions over the long term from a portfolio of international equities.
 The Fund invests in securities, including property trusts and hybrids, listed on international stock exchanges.